 This post may contain affiliate links.
 We may receive a small commission, at no cost to you, if you make a purchase.
 Read Disclosure.

-We felt the distinction in the vibe as soon as our flight to Chiang Mai arrived.
-The size of the airport, though still a major hub in Thailand, was small and easily navigated.
-With less congestion, it was easy to find a taxi to get us to Central.
+We felt the vibe as soon as our flight to Chiang Mai arrived.
+The size of the airport, though still a major hub in Northern Thailand, was small and easily navigated.

 Chiang Mai has a sensibility all its own, as it was once part of the Lan Na Empire, which included present day Burma (Myanmar) and Laos.